Vertically scrolling video game: Vertically scrolling shooters

-1979's Galaxian from Namco is a fixed shooter played over a starfield background which gave the impression of vertical movement.
+1979's Galaxian from Namco is a fixed shooter played over a starfield background which gives the impression of vertical movement.
 The same is true of Ozma Wars from later the same year.
-The 1981 arcade game Pleiads is a fixed-shooter that vertically scrolls as a transition between stages and then continuously scrolls during a docking sequence.
+The 1981 arcade game Pleiades is a fixed-shooter that vertically scrolls as a transition between stages and then continuously scrolls during a docking sequence.

-In 1981, Sega's arcade scrolling shooters Borderline and Space Odyssey, as well as TOSE's arcade shooter Vanguard, have both horizontally and vertically scrolling segments—even diagonal scrolling in the case of the latter.
-Three purely vertical scrolling shooters were released that year: the ground vehicle based Strategy X (Konami, arcade), Red Clash (Tekhan, arcade), and Atari 8-bit computer game Caverns of Mars.
+In 1981, Sega's arcade scrolling shooters Borderline and Space Odyssey, as well as TOSE's Vanguard, have both horizontally and vertically scrolling segments—even diagonal scrolling in the case of the latter.
+Three purely vertical scrolling shooters were released that year: the ground vehicle based Strategy X (Konami, arcade), Red Clash (Tehkan, arcade), and Atari 8-bit computer game Caverns of Mars.
 Caverns of Mars follows the visual style and some of the gameplay of the horizontally-scrolling Scramble arcade game released earlier in the year.
 The Atari 8-bit computers have hardware support for vertical, as well as horizontal, smooth scrolling.
 Caverns of Mars was cloned for the Apple II as Cavern Creatures (1983).

-In 1982, Namco's Xevious established the template for many vertically scrolling shooters to come: a ship flying over a landscape with both air and ground targets.
-That same year, Carol Shaw's River Raid was published, a highly rated vertically scrolling shooter for the Atari 2600.
+In 1982, Namco's Xevious established the template for many vertically scrolling shooters to come: a top down view of a ship flying over a landscape with air targets to shoot and ground targets to bomb.
+That same year, Carol Shaw's River Raid was released, a highly rated vertically scrolling shooter for the Atari 2600.
 The less successful vertical scroller Fantastic Voyage (based on the 1966 film) was also published for the 2600 in 1982.
 A similar concept was used in Taito's 1983 Bio Attack arcade game.

-Xevious-esque vertically scrolling shooters rapidly appeared in the following years: Konami's Mega Zone (1983); Capcom's Vulgus (1984), Exed Exes (1985), Terra Cresta (1985), and TwinBee (1985).
+Xevious-esque vertically scrolling shooters rapidly appeared in the following years: Konami's Mega Zone (1983), Capcom's Vulgus (1984), Savage Bees (1985), Terra Cresta (1985), and TwinBee (1985).
 Capcom's 1942 (1984) added floating power-ups and end-of-level bosses to the standard formula.
+The genre spun off bullet hell shooters with the release of Batsugun in 1993.